pCloud/pcloud-sdk-swift/README.md

 }
 ```

-This will present a view controller with a web view from `self`.
+This will either attempt to authenticate using `ASWebAuthenticationSession` or will present a view controller with a web view from the view controller passed to the method.

 ##### macOS